 University of Pittsburgh

-Irene Mena, Ph.D., is an Associate Professor of Mechanical Engineering and was recently promoted to Director of the Swanson School’s First-Year Engineering Program at the University of Pittsburgh.
+Irene Mena, Ph.D., is an Assistant Professor of Mechanical Engineering and the Director of the Swanson School’s First-Year Engineering Program at the University of Pittsburgh.
 She is an industrial engineer and received her Ph.D. in Engineering Education from Purdue University.
-Mena is responsible for implementing first year curriculum content, pedagogy, and improvements; coordinating Swanson School and other faculty teaching in the program; and managing the seminar offering for first-year students.
-Mena also directs the Swanson School’s annual First-Year Conference, in which all engineering first-years develop a professional-level research paper and present it to their peers at the end of their second semester.
+Dr. Mena is responsible for implementing first-year engineering curriculum content, pedagogy, and improvements; coordinating with other faculty teaching first-year engineering courses; and organizing the Swanson School’s annual First-Year Engineering Conference, in which all first-year engineering students develop a professional-level research paper and present it to their peers at the end of their second semester.
 In addition to teaching first-year engineering courses, she teaches a social entrepreneurship course with a focus on sustainability.
 She also has experience in faculty development, including helping prepare new faculty for their new teaching responsibilities, and observing faculty to provide feedback on their teaching.

 Rose-Hulman Institute of Technology